CaptainCook4D/CaptainCook4D/README.md

 ## Update

+**Dec 22nd 2024:** Released all the checkpoints for error recognition models.

 **Oct 31st 2024:** Released final code for baselines and features used for training the models.

 **Sep 26th 2024:** Our paper was accepted into NeurIPS 2024 with the scores: 8,8,7.